codecyrus/cicd-learnings/PITCHME.md

 ## Runners - Use cases ..

-- Designed for Non-Critical workloads, provided as best-effort
+- Designed for Non-Critical workloads - best-effort
   - Facilitate the bootstrap of OS tenant deployments
   - Fallback for CI jobs run in Budapest (Caveats apply!)
   - Not a substitute for a real IaaS/PaaS
   - Services should be deployed to tenants
-- CI Jobs will start to require tags with DC Label/Identifier
+- Tags are DC Label/Identifier
+  - e.g. IC-HRZAGT1, IC-HRBUDB1, SC-HUBUDB1
   - Requires update to .gitlab-ci.yml
   - Affects docker images (many/most tied to Budapest)

-Forced to if zag is a fall back

-+++

 ## Runners - Multi-stage CI Jobs

 - Shared runners have problems
   - Runner outside env (SGs required to allow SSH, etc in)
   - Security of secrets (different jobs run as the same user)
-  - (arguably) harder to debug than (re)using an accessible runner
+  - (arguably) harder to debug than using an accessible runner
 - Our recommendations
-  - Setup Multi-stage pipelines
+  - Setup Multi-stage pipelines (shared + private)
   - Incorporate dedicated/private runners for in-tenant config/deploy
   - Easier for branch-to-env routing of CI jobs
   - We provide an ansible role and examples, documentation